rohanmaddamsetti/youlab-ARG-duplications/README.md

 wget https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt

-For replicating the results in the manuscript, skip this step, and just use the versions prokaryotes.txt provided in the data/ folder.
+For replicating the results in the paper, skip this step, and just use the prokaryotes.txt provided in the data/ folder.
+This one is dated March 21 2021 and was used for the paper.

-### See the directions in src/README.md for how to run the scripts of the
+### See the directions in src/README.md for how to run the bioinformatics pipeline and analysis.
-bioinformatics pipeline.

-### You will have to download the mobileOG-db database into a folder called
-"../data/mobileOG-db_beatrix-1-6_v1_all" relative to the directory containing this source code.
+### You will have to download the mobileOG-db database into a folder called "../data/mobileOG-db_beatrix-1-6_v1_all" relative to the directory containing this source code.

-This database can be downloaded from the following link: https://mobileogdb.flsi.cloud.vt.edu/entries/database_download
+This database can be downloaded from the following link:
+https://mobileogdb.flsi.cloud.vt.edu/entries/database_download

-### If everything checks out, you are now ready to run ARG-duplication-analysis.R to
+### If everything checks out, you are now ready to run ARG-duplication-analysis.R to generate figures!
-generate figures!

 ## Mathematical modeling results.